yuanxuns/RLHF-with-PPO-from-Scratch-in-Pytorch/README.md

   - Value network is implemented as an additional head on top of the LLM backbone

+  - Handles different tokenizers of the reward model and the policy/value model

   - Use a memory-efficient AdamW optimizer that sets states on CPU

   - Training is done on one Nvidia 3060 GPU